CPK Insurance

 • Workers' compensation is required for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for tax offices renting space in Raleigh, Durham, Charlotte, or other business districts.
+• Most commercial leases in North Carolina require proof of general liability coverage, which matters for tax offices renting space in Raleigh, Durham, Charlotte, or other business districts.

 • Quote requests should account for endorsements that support professional liability coverage and cyber liability coverage, since tax preparer insurance requirements in North Carolina can vary by client contract and office setup.